Last updated: March 9, 2026

 Step 1 – Choose the Right Timeframe

-Step 2 – Identify Swing Highs and Swing Lows
+Step 2 – Identify “Significant” Swing Points

 Step 5 – Adjust the Line as New Data Comes In

-5. Common Mistakes When Drawing TrendLines
+5. Common Mistakes When Drawing Trendlines

 6. Pro Methods and Tools for Drawing Trend Lines